My first awareness of Gideons Bibles came from hearing ‘Rocky Raccoon’.

 Andrew at Parlogram Auctions has this comprehensive history of the Beatles cartoon series on ABC-TV.

-Brodax went on the produce the vastly superior and well-received Yellow Submarine animation feature; which, until yesterday, I had thought was the last of the Beatles Toons.
+Brodax went on to produce the vastly superior and well-received Yellow Submarine animation feature; which, until yesterday, I had thought was the last of the Beatles Toons.
 But no, Brodax took one more swing at the Beatles.
 His never completed Strawberry Fields project has a strong Ralph Bakshi vibe.

 I learned about this extremely curious artifact from a member of the Cartoon Research group on Facebook.
 There’s more information on the Cinema Crazed site.